methylDragon/coding-notes/C++/03 C++ - Object-Oriented Syntax.md

 >

 ### 2.5 Virtual Methods and Polymorphisms <a name="2.5"></a>

 [go to top](#top)

 Virtual methods are used when you know that the class you're defining will be a base class that may have the method be overridden by a child class!

-FYI: You can also create virtual **attributes** that can get overriden in the same way!
+**FYI**: You can also create virtual **attributes** that can get overriden in the same way!
 I didn't write the example here, but it still works!

 Polymorphisms are when subclasses implement different methods/functions differently from their base class!